Pedro Neto: Wolverhampton Wanderers

 On 2 August 2019, Neto signed with Wolverhampton Wanderers.
 He made his debut twelve days later in the second leg of the UEFA Europa League third qualifying round against Pyunik, scoring and providing an assist for Morgan Gibbs-White in a 4–0 home win (8–0 aggregate).
 His maiden appearance in the Premier League took place a few days later in the same month, when he came on for compatriot Diogo Jota late on in the 1–1 home draw with Manchester United.

 Neto's first league start occurred on 28 September 2019, when he assisted Matt Doherty's opening goal in a 2–0 victory over Watford at Molineux.
 After having what would have been his first goal in the competition ruled out controversially by VAR at Liverpool on 29 December, he scored in the next game (a 2–1 away loss to Watford on 1 January 2020), becoming the first teenager to achieve the feat for the club in the Premier League in the process.

-On 4 October 2020, Neto scored his first league goal for Wolves in the 2020–21 season in the 1–0 home defeat of Fulham.
+On 4 October 2020, Neto scored his first league goal for Wolves in the 2020–21 campaign in the 1–0 home defeat of Fulham.
 A month later, he extended his contract to 2025.

 Neto was Sky Sports' player of the match in a league game with Arsenal on 29 November 2020, in which he scored once and set up Daniel Podence for his team's second goal in the game as they ran out 2–1 winners in their first away victory against that opposition since 1979.
 He suffered a serious knee injury in the first half of the 1–0 away defeat of Fulham on 9 April 2021, which ruled him out for the remainder of that season and the bulk of the following.
 He finally returned on 20 February 2022, as a second-half substitute in a 2–1 home win over Leicester City.

 On 9 March 2022, Neto's 22nd birthday, he agreed to a new deal running until 2027.
 On 22 May, the last day of the campaign, he scored his first goal for the club since his injury, opening an eventual 3–1 loss at Liverpool in the third minute.

-Neto made his 100th competitive appearance on 17 September 2022, in a 0–3 home defeat against Manchester City.
+Neto made his 100th competitive appearance on 17 September 2022, in a 3–0 home defeat against Manchester City.
 The following month, he suffered an ankle injury that required surgery and sidelined him for nearly five months.
 He returned to action on 4 March 2023, playing the first half of the 1–0 home win over Tottenham Hotspur.

+Neto played his 100th match in the English top tier on 21 October 2023, in a 2–1 away victory against Bournemouth where he also assisted Matheus Cunha, his sixth decisive pass of the new season.
+He scored his first-ever FA Cup goal on 28 January 2024, opening the 2–0 win at West Bromwich Albion in the fourth round.